Difference between NAFDAC registration and SON registration

 NAFDAC registration is done by the issuance of a registration number or certificate of registration to show that the product has passed the quality required standard for use and sale while SON registrationis done by the issuance of a quality mark on the product.

 618 Bees can help you quickly and easily obtain both NAFDAC and SON certifications.
 Log on to our website www.618bees.comor email email@example.com, or give us a call on +2349017190079.
-618 Bees will complete your copyright registration with the Nigerian Copyright Commission.
+618 Bees will complete your registration with both NAFDAC and the SON.

 The information in this blog post (“post”) is provided for general informational purposes only, no information contained in this post should be construed as legal advice, nor is it intended to be a substitute for legal counsel on any subject matter.
 No reader of this post should act or refrain from acting on the basis of any information included in, or accessible through this post without seeking the appropriate legal or professional advice from the particular facts and circumstances at issue from a lawyer.
 This post is protected by intellectual property law and regulations.
 It may however be shared using appropriate sharing tools provided that our authorship is always acknowledged and this Disclaimer Notice attached.